Mahesh49/CTM/README.md

+The Packages and Languages used in the framework are Protractor, Cucumber.js, Chai, TypeScript, Node.js and NPM.
 Ensure that chrome browser is updated to the latest before running the webdriver.
 Install latest version of Node.js, this should install both node and npm.
 To check versions run 'node -v' and 'npm -v' from the command line.